- About the Social Work Program

 About the Social Work Program

-The Social Work Program at Mississippi State University Meridian Campus accreditation was reaffirmed by the Council on Social Work Education until 2013.
+The Social Work Program at Mississippi State University Meridian Campus accreditation was reaffirmed by the Council on Social Work Education until 2021.
 The profession of social work, as the entry level professional degree, recognizes the Bachelor of Social Work (BSW) degree.
-The BSW graduate is prepared to address the diverse needs of individuals, families, small groups, communities, and organizations; to work with a wide range of systems and with appropriate supervision; and can practice effectively with individuals and collectives from diverse cultural, ethnic, and racial backgrounds to promote social and economic justice for their client systems.
+The BSW graduate is prepared to address the diverse needs of individuals, families, small groups, communities, and organizations; to work with a wide range of systems and with appropriate supervision; and can practice effectively with individuals and collectives from diverse cultural, ethnic, and racial backgrounds to promote social, economic and environmental justice for their client systems.

 General Admission Information